strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/v4-plugin-migration.md

 :::
 <br/>

-The folder structure of a v3 plugin can be migrated to a v4 plugin either [automatically](#updating-the-folder-structure-automatically) or [manually](#updating-the-folder-structure-manually).
+The folder structure of a v3 plugin can be migrated to a v4 plugin either [automatically](#update-the-folder-structure-automatically) or [manually](#update-the-folder-structure-manually).

 ### Update the folder structure automatically

-A [codemod](https://github.com/strapi/codemods/blob/main/migration-helpers/update-plugin-folder-structure.js) can be used to update your folder structure for v4.
+A [codemod](https://github.com/strapi/codemods/blob/main/migration-helpers/update-plugin-folder-structure.js) can be used to update the folder structure of a plugin for v4.

 ::: caution
-This codemod will create a new v4 plugin, leaving the v3 plugin in place.
+This codemod creates a new v4 plugin, leaving the v3 plugin in place.
 We recommend confirming the v4 version of the plugin is working properly before deleting the v3 version.
 :::

 To execute the codemod, run the following commands in a terminal: